Group theory: History

-Group theory has three main historical sources: number theory, the theory of algebraic equations, and geometry.
+Group theory has three main historical sources: number theory, the theory of algebraic equations, geometry, and analysis.
 The number-theoretic strand was begun by Leonhard Euler, and developed by Gauss's work on modular arithmetic and additive and multiplicative groups related to quadratic fields.
 Early results about permutation groups were obtained by Lagrange, Ruffini, and Abel in their quest for general solutions of polynomial equations of high degree. Évariste Galois coined the term "group" and established a connection, now known as Galois theory, between the nascent theory of groups and field theory.
 In geometry, groups first became important in projective geometry and, later, non-Euclidean geometry.
 Felix Klein's Erlangen program proclaimed group theory to be the organizing principle of geometry.

 Galois, in the 1830s, was the first to employ groups to determine the solvability of polynomial equations.
 Arthur Cayley and Augustin Louis Cauchy pushed these investigations further by creating the theory of permutation groups.
 The second historical source for groups stems from geometrical situations.
-In an attempt to come to grips with possible geometries (such as euclidean, hyperbolic or projective geometry) using group theory, Felix Klein initiated the Erlangen programme.
+In an attempt to come to grips with possible geometries (such as Euclidean, hyperbolic or projective geometry) using group theory, Felix Klein initiated the Erlangen programme.
 Sophus Lie, in 1884, started using groups (now called Lie groups) attached to analytic problems.
 Thirdly, groups were, at first implicitly and later explicitly, used in algebraic number theory.

-The different scope of these early sources resulted in different notions of groups.
+The different scopes of these early sources resulted in different notions of groups.
 The theory of groups was unified starting around 1880.
-Since then, the impact of group theory has been ever growing, giving rise to the birth of abstract algebra in the early 20th century, representation theory, and many more influential spin-off domains.
-The classification of finite simple groups is a vast body of work from the mid 20th century, classifying all the finite simple groups.
+Since then, the impact of group theory has been ever-growing, giving rise to the birth of abstract algebra in the early 20th century, representation theory, and many more influential spin-off domains.
+The classification of finite simple groups is a vast body of work from the mid 20th century, that resulted in a complete classification.